MattiaSanna/Personal-Finance-Tracker/README.md

 ## Notes

 1. **The following script is just a demo**
-   The script I currently use on my server includes some differences; this demo is only intended to showcase the functionality.
+   This demo is only intended to showcase the functionality; the script I currently use on my server includes a few differences on the strcuture, but the main tracker.py is the same.

 2. **Why use a plain `.txt` file instead of a database?**
    The project started as a small Python learning exercise.
 A text file was simple to work with and integrates well with my Bank Notification → MacroDroid → Python workflow.